: Perhaps you could tell us your name! The Doctor

 - In A Song of Ice and Fire:

-- When a sellsword who claims to be a knight is asked who knighted him, he says, "Ser Robert...
+- When Jaime suspiciously asks one of the Kingsguard who gave him his knighthood, he says, "Ser Robert...
 Stone," which is an obviously generic name in Westeros.
-Robert is the name of the previous king, making it especially common, and "Stone" is a generic surname for bastards in a region of the continent.
+Robert is the name of the previous king, making it especially common, and "Stone" is a generic surname for bastards in the Crownlands.

 - John Smith is the pseudonym Daddy-Long-Legs instructs Judy to use.
 She dislikes it because it is so bland and calls him "Daddy-Long-Legs" instead.
 His real name is eventually revealed to be Jervis Pendleton.